Caleb4884/SWFW_DesignChallenge/README.md

 This repository contains a simulated distributed diagnostics and anomaly detection framework designed for systems deployed in remote environments.
 The architecture models a **sensor node** communicating with a **host controller** over a reliable, ACK-based protocol.

-The system is implemented in Python
+The system is implemented in Python.

+I did use chat GPT to help me as I am still learning python and mostly needed help with the tcp communication.
+I just wanted to make sure that was stated to be as forthcoming as possible.

 ---